djangowilly/Quote/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# License
+The MIT License

+Permission is hereby granted, free of charge, to any person obtaining a copy of this website and associated documentation files , to deal in the website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense , and to permit persons to whom the Software is furnished to do so, subject to the following conditions: